irkaal/Crime-Classification-Through-Supervised-Learning/README.md

-# Crime Classification Through Supervised Learning
+# San Francisco Crime Classification
 Predict the category of crimes that occurred in San Francisco

 ## Overview